ibm-cloud-docs/DataTransferService/about.md

 1. Select **Storage** > **Data Migration** > **Data Transfer**.
 2. In the **Action** menu for the device, select **request extension**.

-Each extra week incurs a service fee of $25 that must be paid.
+Each added week incurs a service fee of $25 that must be paid.
 Your extension request might be denied depending on the available space in the data center.
 When the request is granted, the ticket is updated.

 ## Disconnecting the device
 {: #disconnect-device}